Here is our summary flowchart.

 - 1.a Select a marketing agency that will manage your 360° marketing campaign.
 We will introduce you to experienced marketing agencies.
 Connect with NYSE/NASDAQ senior management to get their requirements for the offering to list.
 Manhattan Street Capital (MSC) make this introduction.

-- 2.b MSC introduces the company to Auditor with experience in Reg A+.
+- 2.a MSC introduces the company to Auditor with experience in Reg A+.
 The company select, contract and commence.
 This item is critical path because the initial SEC filing cannot be started until the two-year audit is complete.
 Audit duration will depend on the structure and how new the company is. ~30 to 120 days likely.

 - 2.b Introduction by MSC to a practiced legal service provider for the Form 1-A SEC filing.
 The company execute the contract and get them started.
 SEC filing can take 60+days when conducted well with rapid responses to SEC questions.
 Work starts while the audit is ongoing.
 (The SEC qualification depends on several factors, it can take longer than the estimated time.)

 - 3.a Form 1-A Filing with SEC, in parallel with the Marketing agency to build offering pitch on Manhattan Street Capital, video, PR, graphics, social media accounts.

 - 3.b The company select and contract with the marketing agency.
 Preparation will take ~2 months, work done in parallel with SEC filing.

 - 3.c Select and contract with Market Maker, Transfer Agent, Escrow Agent/bank.
-MSC will introduce.
 30 days in parallel.

 Phase 2, Execution, post Audit

-- 4. SEC Qualify filing and the company go live to investors through underwriter on MSC.
-Start the acceptance of capital. ~Audit+ 90 days
+- 4. SEC Qualify filing and the company go live to investors on MSC.
+Start the acceptance of capital. ~Audit +2 months